Home About Lessons Team Gallery Performances Resources Happenings Blog Get Involved

 Equal Keys for All

 Championing equality through music.
-A completely free, nonprofit initiative providing inclusive piano and music instruction for under-resourced and neurodiverse youth—volunteered by San Jose's award-winning young pianists.
+A nonprofit initiative providing completely free piano lessons and music theory classes — an inclusive program prioritizing under-resourced and neurodiverse youth in Bay Area, volunteered by San Jose's award-winning young pianists.

 Get Involved Watch Our Story